Updated June 2026 · Verified against Prairies Economic Development Canada (PrairiesCan) guidelines

 Evaluation Criteria

-6 reasons applications get rejected, what winners look like, and exactly what reviewers score on
+6 reasons applications get rejected, what approved applicants look like, and exactly what lenders look for

 Application Playbook